 Before you begin writing, create a cause and effect chart which has two sections.
 It should include the main points and details relating to Point A and Point B. It will help you to see the bigger picture and to create logical transitions between the two sides

 Furthermore, you can create a cause and effect graphic organizer.
 Not only does it make the process smoother, but getting that visual allows for the creation of even more ideas and analysis!

 The main purpose of the introduction is to inform the reader of the topic of conversation, giving necessary background if needed.
 The highlight of the introduction is to provide a relevant thesis statement, explaining the cause and its effect.

-Also, it's super important to base your essay around your main bodies rather than your thesis statement.
+Also, it's super important to base your essay around the thesis statement.
 The type of content that you provide depicts what kind of thesis statement you should have.
 Make sure they match!